-Being on the other side of the Exodus sucks, don’t it?
+Want to know why people are really leaving the church?
+Being on the other side of the Exodus stinks, don’t it?

 I see the panic on your face, Church.